Oracle

 To use a lower- or mixed-case table name, enter the name and enable the Enclosed Object Names property.

-Enable Data Drift Enables the destination to create new columns in Oracle tables when new fields appear in records.
+Enable Data Drift Enables the stage to create new columns in Oracle tables when new fields appear in records.

 Auto Create Table Automatically creates tables when needed.